jadounrahul/kartsnms/doc/Alerting/index.md

 [Creating alert rules](Rules.md)

-After that you also need to tell LibreNMS how to notify you when an alert is raised, this is done using `Alert Transports`.
+After that you also need to tell KartsNMS how to notify you when an alert is raised, this is done using `Alert Transports`.

 [Configuring alert transports](Transports.md)